ucsf-ckm/python-json-workshop/README.md

 ### Dictionaries.ipynb
 How to create and use a dictionary in Python.
 How to nest arrays and dictionaries in a dictionary, a common pattern in a JSON response.

+### UCSFProfilesJSON.ipynb

+How to request data from an api endpoint.
+How to include request parameters in a URL.
+How to read and parse JSON reponse as a python dictionary.
+Example code uses the json api for the the UCSF profiles web service, available through the UCSF Clinical and Translational Sciences Institute (CTSI).

 ### APIRequest.ipynb

 Using a spell checking web service from the National Library of Medicine, how to request data from an api endpoint.
 How to include request parameters in a URL.
 How to read and parse JSON reponse as a python dictionary.